Public Safety Power Shutoff

 Unanswered Questions & Lack of Accountability

-by shanda, about 2 months ago
+by shanda, 3 months ago

 I'm writing to join the voices of dismay and disbelief at this incredibly disruptive and unproductive shutoff.
 Very little about this incredibly disruptive shutoff passes the smell test.
 Why is the power off for so long in neighborhoods with buried power lines?
 Why did so many schools in non-impacted areas need to be disrupted?
 Why does it take Xcel longer to restore power from a planned outage than an emergency?
 And further, why are the Xcel work hours so limited (emergency or not, this is a crisis for many families)?